dmsherazi/Battery-Management-System/firmware/README.md

 voltage and current scales in the measurement header for the PCB version.
 It is compiled with 'make VERSION=x' where x = 2 or 3.
 Version 1 is obsolete.

-Two charger algorithms are provided: Three Phase and Pulse Charge.
-The latter avoids the PWM switching needed to maintain a constant absorption phase voltage, which reduces EMI problems and also reduces overcharging by keeping the battery charge voltages as low as possible.
-The pulse charge algorithm was developed from the Interrupted Charge Control and Intermittent Charge algorithms reported in the literature, and adapted to the efficient charging of multiple batteries from an uncontrolled variable power source such as that found in solar and aeolian systems.
+The charger algorithm is referred to as "Pulse Charge".
+This aims to avoid the PWM switching needed to maintain a constant absorption phase voltage, which reduces EMI problems and also reduces overcharging by keeping the battery charge voltages as low as possible.
+The Pulse Charge algorithm is aa adaptation of the Interrupted Charge Control, Intermittent Charge, and Three Phase algorithms reported in the literature, providing efficient and independent charging of multiple batteries from an uncontrolled variable power source such as that found in solar and aeolian systems.

 More information is available on: